Heat therapy: Mechanism of action, and indications

 Heat therapy is contraindicated in case of acute injury and bleeding disorders (because of vasodilation), tissues with a severe lack of sensitivity, scars and in tissues with inadequate vascular supply (because of increased metabolic rate and demand which a tissue with poor blood supply may fail to meet resulting in ischemia).

+In the case of chronic musculoskeletal pain, heat therapy can be used to help reduce pain, increase range of motion, and improve flexibility.
+A longer duration of heat application may be required for more chronic conditions, such as 10 to 30 minutes, two to three times a day.
+Physical therapy heat modalities that can be utilized to treat chronic conditions include hot packs, paraffin, warm whirlpool, fluidotherapy, and thermal ultrasound.
+Assessing skin integrity is crucial before and after the application of long durations of heat therapy.
+Prolonged heat therapy can help promote tissue healing, which can be especially beneficial for chronic conditions including fibromyalgia and low back pain.

 The use of Heat therapy for deep-seated tissue can be treated with shortwave, microwave, and ultrasonic waves.
 This produces a high temperature that penetrates deeper.
 Shortwave produces a 27 MHz current, microwaves use 915 and 2456 MHz, and ultrasound is an acoustic vibration of 1 MHz.
 The way ultrasonic waves work is they selectively superimpose the incoming wave and increase the energy for absorption, and the significant part of the longitudinal compression gets converted into shear waves.
 When they are rapidly absorbed, the interface between soft tissue and bone is selectively heated.